 The OSSD is a part of the Academic Affairs Division of West Chester University and services the entire institution in matters regarding students with disabilities at WCU.
 OSSD provided services and programs that ensure compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (1990).
 All programs and services are in keeping with the University's mission to provide equal education for all qualified students.
 It is the goal of the OSSD to maximize student success, self-advocacy, and independence in an accessible academic environment

-Starting Fall 2013, the Proctoring Center no longer uses a paper proctoring form.
-We now have an online form to request and schedule all exams.
+The Proctoring Center uses an online form to request and schedule all exams.

 Interactive - Accommodation requests usually require a face to face meeting with OSSD staff, where student makes a request for specific modifications to classroom procedure.
 Students should have already submitted documentation of their disability.